When you're appointing someone, you'll need to consider whether they're eligible to work in the UK.

 - They're a dependent (spouse/partner, fiancé/fiancée/proposed civil partner, child, parent) of someone who has an existing right to work in the UK, and they have a dependent visa

 - They're a dependant (spouse/civil partner, child or grandchild under 21 years old, dependent child/grandchild of any age, dependent parent/grandparent) of an EEA/Swiss national or their spouse/civil partner who has an existing right to work in the UK and they have a dependant visa

 - They have a valid Student/Tier 4 visa which allows them to work on a part-time basis - this is normally limited to a maximum of 10 or 20 hours per week during term-time, subject to the permission of their course supervisor, and they must complete a Tier 4 Student Declaration form (download below) at least once per academic year.

 If they don't, you can still offer them the role, but they'll need to get permission.

 Types of permission

-Certain types of visa dont need to rely on sponsorship from the University, though the applicant will need to meet the relevant criteria.
-Even though were not sponsoring them, well still need to know that they have permission to work in the UK, so its be helpful if they keep us up to date on their application progress.
+Certain types of visa don’t need to rely on sponsorship from the University (eg dependent visas), though the applicant will need to meet the relevant criteria.
+Even though we’re not sponsoring them, we’ll still need to know that they have permission to work in the UK, so it’s helpful if they keep us up to date on their application progress.